AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/gamification.md

 1. When learners enroll for two courses within a month/quarter/year, they get 100 points.
 1. When learners enroll for three courses within a month/quarter/year, they get extra 300 points.
 1. When learners enroll for four courses within a month/quarter/year, they get extra 500 points.

-**Note**
+>[!NOTE]
+>
-Administrator can modify the time period and the number of courses.
+>Administrator can modify the time period and the number of courses.
 For example, the third scenario can be modified to five courses instead of three to gain 80 points.

 **For Upskill (a)**